JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 artifact mentions related symbols as strong external references.

 This means that the app tries to link symbols during the launch dynamically, and if they are unavailable, the app crashes.
-Symbols might not be available on a particular device or OS version.
-It happens even if symbols were never used.
+The crash happens even if symbols were never used.
+Symbols might be unavailable on a particular device or OS version.

-To work around this issue and avoid "Class not found" errors, use a Swift or Objective-C wrapper that checks if the class is actually available.
+To work around this issue and avoid "Symbol not found" errors, use a Swift or Objective-C wrapper that checks if the class is actually available.
 [See how this workaround was implemented in the Compose Multiplatform framework](https://github.com/JetBrains/compose-multiplatform-core/pull/1278/files).

 ### Initializers